Ares-Developers/Ares-docs/bugfixes/type2/buildablesecretlabs.rst

-.. index:: Secret Labs; Buildable secret labs will now have a boon.
+.. index:: Secret Labs; Buildable secret labs will now have a boon

 =====================
 Buildable Secret Labs